UnderMybrella/Minegate/README.md

 # Naquatic Energy
 In your research of the Stargates, you uncovered an interesting type of energy.
 Unlike other forms of energy, you found this one to be particularly pure, purer than other similar sources.
 Particularly, you found this form of energy to resonate with naquadah, and in particular the Stargate.
 You've found that naquadah has the unique ability to conform other energy types to this form of energy.
 This energy is the only energy source capable of powering the Stargate, although it may seem to be powerable by other forms due to the high naquadah content.

+# Minerals
+Naquadah is a unique mineral with the ability to convert any form of energy into Naquatic Energy, thus allowing the Stargate to be powered through almost any form of energy.
+In addition, Naquadriah is a much more volatile version of Naquadah designed specifically for weapons, although it can also be used in generators.
+Trinium is an alloy that is lighter and tougher than steel.

+# Possible or Planned Technology
+~ DNA Resequencer (Not sure if it'll happen, but it may.
+Probably will end up as a separate module or something) ~